TabordaG/TabordaG/README.md

 - A Control and Automation Engineering Undergraduate Student.
 - Currently interning at Recoopsol with mobile development.
 - Looking for opportunities and great projects.

+##Last project developed by the internship at Recoopsol.
+A complete ecommerce platform